 There is no close-loop reporting for direct mail.

-Direct mail leaves gaping holes in the lead flow process.
+Direct mail marketing leaves gaping holes in the lead flow process.
 Revenue Operations teams looking to build a closed-loop reporting system for your marketing and sales teams initiatives have a hard time reporting on the end-to-end performance of direct mail.

 Even if you’ve paid extra for mail tracking on your dimensional mail, there is no native way to confirm that your mail found its intended recipient.
 Once a piece of direct mail is sent, it’s on the recipient to take action and for Revenue Operations that hole in the data makes it impossible to optimize this channel for engagement and ultimately conversions.